lyli888/Level-7-SQLAlchemy/README.md

 API
 * `/api/v1.0/tobs`

-* Query the dates and temperature observations of the most active station for the last year of data.

 * Return a JSON list of temperature observations (TOBS) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`